libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ### PSAD rules

-If [PSAD Intrusion Detection](../psad/) is to be used, make sure to include the PSAD ruleset in the configuration file (`/var/ossec/etc/ossec.conf`) as its not defined by default.
+If [PSAD Intrusion Detection](../psad/) is to be used, make sure to include the PSAD ruleset in the configuration file (`/var/ossec/etc/ossec.conf`) as it's not defined by default.

 ::: warning
 Make sure that you add the the psad rules include before the local rules.